Las Cruces to demolish and rebuild 'iconic' Unidad Park - KVIA

 "Our team did everything they could over 20 years to keep it together," Delgado said.
 "However, with the southwest sunshine and our harsh summers, it dried it up."

 In 2018, voters approved a bond of nearly $17 million to renovate parks across the city, including Unidad Park.
-The new playground structures at Unidad Park will have material that is similar to wood but will not deteriorate as quickly.
+The new playground structures at Unidad Park will have material that is similar to wood but will not deteriorate as quickly, Delgado said.
 There will also be a new splash pad.

 The park was built in the days that followed the attacks on September 11, 2001.
 Two large wooden structures at the entrance of the park commemorate the victims.